 If that happens, he thinks it will be for another reason.

-“As long a we have fair and equal access to data, information, and training,” Dykstra says, “we will be around.”
+“As long we have fair and equal access to data, information, and training,” Dykstra says, “we will be around.”

 Author – Sarah Kesseler